Clinical-Infection-Research-UoSheffield/Development_natural_protective_immunity_Streptococcus_pyogenes/README.md

 IDs are anonymized by mapping them to randomly generated codes, all dates are uniformly offset by a constant to preserve time intervals while concealing actual dates, and exact ages are replaced with pseudo-ages randomly generated within defined age groups.

-Upon publication data to reproduce analyses will be made publically available, hosted on Zenodo at "<insert DOI url>"
+Upon publication data to reproduce analyses will be made publically available, hosted on Zenodo at "DOI url"

 ## Repository Structure